 Wash and rinse the kettle with a liquid soap mixture a couple of times, then dry with a cloth.
 You can rub the lemon on the outside of the kettle and rinse with soapy liquid to make your kettle look absolutely brand new.

 Cleaning A Copper Tea Kettle

-Copper kettles can lose their luster and shine, ending up with a worn out look.
+Copper kettles can lose their luster and shine (even worse than a silver teapot), ending up with a worn out look.
 And this is just from exposure to air.
 They are susceptible to accumulating limescale as well.

 Cleaning a copper kettle is similar to cleaning a glass kettle.
 Lemon juice and water, or water boiled with chopped lemon bits, should suffice to remove the chalky buildup from the interior surface.

 To bring the shiny and spotless polished look back to the outside of the kettle, mix salt and lemon together until it turns into a thick paste.
 Rub this mixture gently on to the kettle in circular patterns with a cloth.
 Repeat this process until cleaner spots start to emerge.

 Wipe the mixture off with a wet cloth and rinse with dish washing soap and water.
 Your copper kettle will emerge free from stains and limescale and will look brand new.

 How To Clean A Cast Iron Tea Kettle

 Cast iron kettles will grow a layer of rust in addition to the usual limescale problem.
 The limescale removal process is similar to the electric kettle method.